juicedata/juicefs/docs/en/administration/sync_accounts_between_multiple_hosts.md

 ## Install Ansible

 Select a host as a [control node](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html#managed-node-requirements) which can access all hosts using `ssh` with the same privileged account like `root` or other sudo account.
-Install ansible on this host.
+Install Ansible on this host.
 Read [Installing Ansible](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html#installing-ansible) for more installation details.